justsomerandomdude264/justsomerandomdude264/README.md

 # Hello, I'm Krishna Paliwal 👋

 ## About Me
 Welcome to my GitHub profile!
-I'm a passionate developer always eager to learn and create innovative solutions.
+I'm a dev trying to learn how to code and trying to solve real problems using 0s and 1s.
 Here's a bit about me and what I’m currently working on.

 ## 🔭 Projects
 ### Sign Language Converter